ADHD Assessment & Diagnosis

 Understanding adult attention-deficit/hyperactivity disorder: Symptoms and causes

-A common mental health myth about attention-deficit/hyperactivity disorder (ADHD) is that only children can experience it, which is not the case.
+A common mental health myth about ADHD is that only children can experience ADHD, which is not the case.
 Although individuals might have their first mental health symptoms as a child, adults can also struggle with hyperactivity, impulsivity, and difficulty with focus.
 Many cases of ADHD persist into adulthood, and not all children get diagnosed early.
 Undiagnosed ADHD symptoms can interfere with an individual's ability to keep a job, make and manage interpersonal relationships, spend money wisely, and take care of physical health, among other activities.
-Being diagnosed may help you understand which support tools will be useful in your life.
+Being diagnosed with ADHD may help you understand which support tools will be useful in your life.

 Causes

-Attention-deficit hyperactivity disorder is thought to be partially caused by low levels of dopamine and norepinephrine in critical areas of the brain responsible for controlling behavior and attention.
-It is a mental health and cognitive condition that may require treatment to be managed.
-Family history can also play a part in the condition, as it is receiving a diagnosis is 74% hereditary.
-Individuals with family members who live with ADHD are at an increased risk of developing the condition themselves.
-Many people may not receive a diagnosis of ADHD until they are teens or adults due to stigma or misunderstandings about how the condition functions.
+ADHD is thought to be partially caused by low levels of dopamine and norepinephrine in critical areas of the brain responsible for controlling behavior and attention.
+ADHD is a mental health and cognitive condition that may require treatment to be managed.
+Family history can also play a part in ADHD, as it is receiving a diagnosis is 74% hereditary.
+Individuals with family members who live with ADHD are at an increased risk of developing ADHD themselves.
+Many people may not receive a diagnosis of ADHD until they are teens or adults due to stigma or misunderstandings about how ADHD functions.

 Symptoms in adults & children